 About Me

 Previously, I graduated with a Ph.D. in mathematics from the University of Wisconsin - Madison in August 2023.
-My specialty was additive number theory/combinatorics and my advisor was Jordan Ellenberg.
-Before that, I attended Carleton College in Northfield, Minnesota.
+My Ph.D. thesis was centered around a 1986 conjecture of Chris Smyth concerning the coefficients that can arise in linear relations among Galois conjugates.
+I ultimately proved this conjecture in a joint paper with my advisor, Jordan Ellenberg.
+Before that, I received my B.A. in math from Carleton College in Northfield, MN.

 While in graduate school, I interned at the financial firms Jane Street and Two Sigma.
-More recently, I contributed to Epoch AI's benchmark FrontierMath.
+More recently, I contributed to Epoch AI's benchmark FrontierMath, which is tracking the mathematical reasoning capabilities of the most advanced AI models.